kishtarn555/ReKarel/readme.md

         * If set, syntax higlighting and compile will always try that language.
     * The view (force one view independent of screen size)
     * Code Font size
-* World edited by toolbars, based on Google's spreadsheets.
 * Hotkeys
     * `Ctrl+K` Decreases editor's font.
     * `Ctrl+L` Increases editor's font.